Pwd9000-ML/blog-devto/posts/2024/GitHub-Secrets-Best-Practise-Part-2/GitHub-Secrets-Best-Practise-Part-2.md

           subscription-id: ${{ secrets.AZURE_SUBSCRIPTION_ID }}

       - name: Retrieve secret from Key Vault
-        id: get-storage-key-secret
+        id: get-secret-sa-key
+        uses: azure/cli@v2
+        with:
+          azcliversion: latest
-        run: |
+          inlineScript: |
             # Variables
             KEY_VAULT_NAME=ghSecretsVault4089
             SECRET_NAME=StorageAccountKey

             # Retrieve secret from Key Vault
             STORAGE_KEY=$(az keyvault secret show --name $SECRET_NAME --vault-name $KEY_VAULT_NAME --query value -o tsv)

             # Create a container in Azure Storage Account using the secret
             az storage container create --name "ghrepocontainer" --account-name "ghsecsa4089" --account-key "$STORAGE_KEY"

             # Copy a text file saying "Hello World" to the container
             echo "Hello World" > hello.txt
             az storage blob upload --container-name "ghrepocontainer" --file hello.txt --name hello.txt --account-name "ghsecsa4089" --account-key "$STORAGE_KEY"

-          # You can also set the retrieved secret as an output for use subsequent steps in the workflow
+            # You can also set the retrieved secret as an output for use in subsequent steps in the workflow
             echo "::set-output name=secret_value::$STORAGE_KEY"

       - name: Use the retrieved secret in another step (example)
+        uses: azure/cli@v2
+        with:
+          azcliversion: latest
-        run: |
+          inlineScript: |
             # Use the secret output from the previous step
             # WARNING!
 Output secret to workflow log just as an example for the purposes of this demonstration
-          echo "The secret value is: ${{ steps.get-secret.outputs.storage_key }}"
+            echo "The secret value is: ${{ steps.get-secret-sa-key.outputs.secret_value }}"
 ```

 ## Conclusion